Absolute Scale Cutting:

 *Some scales manufactured after February 2008 may not have stainless steel wires, and this step can be skipped.

-Our Absolute encoder technology (ABS) has been in production since 1996.
+Our Absolute encoder technology (ABS) was in production 1996-2022.
 Absolute Technology measures the actual sensor position by reading a pattern that is unique at any given location over its length.
 This results in a measuring system with a high immunity to loss of position due to motor electrical noise, power transients, magnetic fields, etc. With absolute encoder technology, there is no position loss when the digital readout is turned off, or if power is interrupted.
-ABS technology is used in many of our products, including the Model 150 and Model 250 ProScale systems.
+ABS technology was used in several products, including the Model 150 and Model 250 ProScale systems.
 It is especially appropriate for environments with high voltage wiring, dust collection systems, and machinery installations where a zero position cannot be quickly re-established.

 Components of an Absolute (Model 150/250) measuring system: